 When funds are available, the MJV allocates program funds to support monarch conservation projects carried out by our partners.
 In addition, MJV helps to secure other funds for collaborative partner projects as opportunities arise.
 The full partnership updates our implementation plan, and priority actions for MJV funding in this plan are established each year by the MJV steering committee.
 MJV and its partners have engaged in various monarch conservation projects in addition to this list; the projects listed here are only those that the MJV has directly provided funding.

-The MJV uses the Monarch Conservation Implementation Plan to determine funding priorities and as a guiding document to support ongoing or new conservation actions by partners.
+The MJV uses the Monarch Conservation Implementation Framework to determine funding priorities and as a guiding document to support ongoing or new conservation actions by partners.
 We recognize that it will take an “all hands on deck” approach to reach our nation’s population and habitat targets.
 View and download the full list of previously funded projects (2010-2018) here.

 2022 Partner Grant Awards (download the full list of 2022 awards)